 SPEED CAREERING/INDUSTRY VISITS – Aims to provide young people in the Kimberley with options and opportunities to meet local businesses so they can engage in determining their own futures.
 Get to ask questions and maybe see workers in action.
 This needs to have a lot of organisation with school/organisation and Wunan – lead up 1-2 months.

-CAREER GUIDANCE SESSIONS – We can come to your place of business/school or clients can come into Workforce Development office for a one on one career guidance session and develop a Career Action Plan.
+CAREER GUIDANCE SESSIONS – We can come to your place of business/school or clients can come into Jobs & Skills Centre office for a one on one career guidance session and develop a Career Action Plan.